DosWorld/itsy32/README.md

 DylanMc ported it to MacOS (also 32 bit) - "OSX" directory.
 Should move to any BSD pretty easily.

-I make port it to 32-bit DOS code - "DPMI" directory.
+I am parted it to 32-bit DOS code ("DPMI" directory) and Win32 ("WIN32" directory).

 Sample session:
 <pre>